virtual-zarr/obspec-utils/docs/index.md

 1. **ObjectStoreRegistry**: A registry for managing multiple object stores, allowing you to resolve URLs to the appropriate store and path.
 This is particularly useful when working with datasets that span multiple storage backends or buckets.

-2. **File Handlers**: Wrappers around obstore's file reading capabilities that provide a familiar file-like interface, making it easy to integrate with libraries that expect standard Python file objects.
+2. **File Handlers**: Wrappers around obstore's file reading capabilities that provide a familiar file-like interface, making it easy to integrate with libraries that expect standard Python file objects:
+    - `ObstoreReader`: Basic reader with buffered reads
+    - `ObstoreEagerReader`: Eagerly loads entire file into memory
+    - `ObstorePrefetchReader`: Background prefetching for sequential reads
+    - `ObstoreParallelReader`: Parallel range fetching for random access
+    - `ObstoreHybridReader`: Combines exponential readahead with parallel fetching

 ## Getting started